 In H1 2021, cyber criminals targeted businesses in record numbers as they continued to exploit vulnerabilities caused by the pandemic

-A report published by Link11, Europe’s leading IT security provider in cyber resilience, suggests there has been a 33% increase in the number of DDoS attacks in H1 2021.
+A report published by Link11, a specialized European IT security provider in cyber resilience, suggests there has been a 33% increase in the number of DDoS attacks in H1 2021.

 Between January and June, the Link11 Security Operations Centre (LSOC) recorded record numbers of attacks compared to the same period last year.
 The report also found that between Q1 2021 and Q2 2021 there was a 19% increase in DDoS campaigns, some of which were over 100 Gbps in attack volume; further evidence that cyber criminals are continuing to exploit the vulnerabilities of businesses during the pandemic.

 The key findings from the report are:

 Criminals targeted those organisations and institutions that were in high demand during the global pandemic, such as vaccination websites, e-learning platforms or portals and businesses IT infrastructure as well as hosting providers and internet service providers.

 LSOC also suggests that the use of extortion emails has reached critical levels.
 Employees have received malicious emails from a multitude of different senders including Fancy Bear, Lazarus Group and most recently Fancy Lazarus.
 Instead of being indiscriminate, ransom demands now vary depending on the size of the company and the industry of the victims.
 In fact, companies from a wide range of industries (including finance, e-commerce, media and logistics) are currently being affected.
 The frequency of these campaigns has increased, ransom demands have skyrocketed and LSOC is warning that they could continue well into Q3 2021.